pramoood/suricata-mitre-splunk/README.md

 ## SPL Queries

-A few of the key queries used throughout the project, from initial exploration through to the final MITRE-mapped heatmap dataset.
+A are just a few of the key SQL queries used throughout the project, from initial log exploration all the way to the fully filtered dataset used for MITRE mapping.

 **Baseline alert breakdown**, before any filtering:
 ```